The Darwinex risk manager is an algorithm that manages the risk of DARWIN assets independently of the risk undertaken by the trader.

 The risk manager works on two levels.

-Every time a trader sends an order to the market, and depending on the market conditions at that moment in time, the algorithm calculates the size to be opened for the investors in order to meet the objective risk level that Darwinex guarantees its clients.
+Every time a trader sends an order to the market, and depending on the market conditions at that moment in time, the algorithm calculates the size to be opened for the investors in order to meet the target risk level that Darwinex guarantees investors.

-- The algorithm manages and standardises the risk but doesn't take it away.
-The investor ought to be the one who mininises their portfolio of DARWINs' risk through diversification.
+The algorithm manages and standardises the risk but doesn't take it away.
+The investor ought to be the one who minimizes their DARWIN portfolio risk through diversification.